liftedkilt/betterthan.gold/content/resources.md

 **[Layered Money](https://amzn.to/3rFTiR5) -**
-An analysis of money as it exists in layers, and why Bitcoin will be the base layer of all global money.
-This book was very helpful in expanding my understanding of the workings of the current monetary system.
+An analysis of money as as viewed through a framework of layers, and why Bitcoin will become the base layer of all global money.
+This book was very helpful in expanding my understanding of the workings of the current monetary system, and why it developed the way that it did.

 **[Thank God for Bitcoin](https://amzn.to/3tO3sAO) -**